kuzalekon/pingjs/README.md

 # Ringo
-Ringo is a small and simply utility to ping webservers from client-side (from browser)
+Ringo is a small and simply utility to ping webservers from client-side (browser)